 With a strategic sourcing framework, the whole procurement life cycle is improved.
 Selecting strategic suppliers has a lasting ripple effect for your organization.
 When done well, it makes the entire procurement process run smoothly.
 Strategic sourcing is an investment in your procurement process.

-strategic sourcing vs procurement
+strategic sourcing vs procurement chart

 7 steps to strategic sourcing success